Realization of fermionic Laughlin state on a quantum processor: The Model

 Following the second criterion, we study how the interaction truncation range affects topology and entanglement.
-With only the lowest-order scattering $(k+m \le 3)$ included, the effective Hamiltonian $H_{\text{TT}}$ forms a Krylov subspace $\mathcal{K}$, an example of Hilbert space fragmentation \cite{Moudgalya_2022}, which can be used to map FQH model under TT limit onto exactly solvable spin models \cite{rahmani_creating_2020, voinea_deformed_2024}.
+With only the lowest-order scattering $(k+m \le 3)$ included, the action of the effective Hamiltonian $H_{\text{TT}}$ on the CDW state $|\Psi_{\text{CDW}} \rangle$ forms a Krylov subspace $\mathcal{K}(H_{\text{TT}}, |\Psi_{\text{CDW}} \rangle)$.
+As an example of Hilbert space fragmentation \cite{Moudgalya_2022}, this can be used to map FQH model, such as the Laughlin state's parent Hamiltonian, under TT limit onto exactly solvable spin models \cite{rahmani_creating_2020, voinea_deformed_2024}.
 This Krylov subspace $\mathcal{K}$ is significantly \textit{smaller} than the full Hilbert space of a generic Laughlin state.
-As a result, the bipartite von Neumann entanglement entropy $S_A=-\text{Tr}_A[\rho_A \ln \rho_A]$ of the $H_{\text{TT}}$ ground state, computed for a subsystem $A$ of the cylinder, rapidly saturates to a finite value as the subsystem boundary $L_y$ increases toward the isotropic limit.
+As a result, the second R\'enyi entanglement entropy $S_A^{(2)}=-\ln \text{Tr}\rho_A^2$ of the $H_{\text{TT}}$ ground state, computed for a subsystem $A$ of the cylinder, rapidly saturates to a finite value as the subsystem boundary $L_y$ increases toward the isotropic limit.
 This behavior signals a breakdown of area law scaling and the loss of the Laughlin state's correlation structure.
-In contrast, extending the truncation range to $(k + m \le 4)$ or higher restores the linear scaling of $S_A$ with $L_y$, recovering the expected area law behavior of a topological quantum liquid (See Supplementary Information for details).
+In contrast, extending the truncation range to $(k + m \le 4)$ or higher restores the linear scaling of $S_A^{(2)}$ with $L_y$, recovering the expected area law behavior of a topological quantum liquid (See Supplementary Information).

 Based on the quantitative criteria of fidelity and qualitative criteria of topology and entanglement, we choose $k+m \le 4$ as the truncation range of interactions in $H_{\text{eff}}$.
 While incorporating longer-range interactions ($k + m \ge 5$) can marginally improve fidelity, it does not qualitatively affect the topology or entanglement properties of the ground state.
 On the other hand, it significantly increases the complexity of the HVA circuit, pushing it beyond the capabilities of current NISQ devices.
 Thus we conclude the minimal $H_{\text{eff}}$ for constructing the HVA for the $\nu = 1/3$ Laughlin state includes the following interaction terms